The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 a zero-rated supply of grazing rights

-an exempt grant of a right or interest over the land on
+an exempt grant of a right or interest

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.